How To Make DIY Baking Powder (Quick and Easy Tutorial)

 Is baking powder the same as baking soda?

-Single-acting vs. double-acting
+Single-acting vs. double-acting baking powder

 It is important to note that homemade baking powder is single-acting.
 In contrast, commercial baking powders are double-acting, which is more forgiving in your baking.

-Commercial baking powders often contain a second acid that reacts to heat.
+Commercial baking powders (double-acting) often contain a second acid that reacts to heat.
 So, the baking powder reacts first to liquid, and secondly to heat.

 As we’ll discuss later, this does create an important difference between DIY baking powder and store-bought.

-Why choose DIY baking powder?
+Why make your own baking powder?

 There are a couple of reasons why you might choose to make homemade baking powder.
 Maybe you relate to my story above and simply need to scroll to the recipe, mix it up, and get cooking!